 What are the intended outputs of the Review?

-The precise nature and content of the intended outputs will be determined through the Review and any proposed changes to qualification route requirements arising from it.
+The precise nature and content of the intended outputs will be determined through Review activity and the nature of any proposed changes to qualification route requirements arising from it.
 This process of development will be strongly informed by stakeholder collaboration, input and feedback.

 Will apprenticeships play a role in the Review?